 Make your daily ritual something to look forward to with these inventive designs

 Gas-fired logs ignite at the flip of a switch to keep the space warm during long soaks.
-Dual headrests in the jetted tub keep
+Dual headrests in the jetted tub keep it extra cozy.

 An acrylic alcove bath with front apron is relatively inexpensive and easy to install.